paulasilvatech/Code-AI-Dev/docs/complete_workshop_guide.md

 > ✅ **Checkpoint:** You should see AI-generated code for a Calculator class

+#### 📝 Module 1 Summary - What You Learned
+✅ How to create and save files with correct extensions in VS Code ✅ How to write comments that trigger GitHub Copilot suggestions ✅ How to accept AI suggestions with Tab key
+✅ How to compile and run Java/C# programs
+✅ How to troubleshoot when AI suggestions don't appear

 ### ⚠️ Important: GitHub Copilot Variability

 > **🎯 Critical Workshop Note:** GitHub Copilot's suggestions can vary significantly!